 One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.63% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Addison - New Haven is one of the most well-educated cities in the nation.
-40.72% of adults in Addison - New Haven have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The citizens of Addison - New Haven are among the most well-educated in the nation: 40.72% of adults in Addison - New Haven have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.

 The per capita income in Addison - New Haven in 2022 was $48,061, which is wealthy relative to Vermont and the nation.
 This equates to an annual income of $192,244 for a family of four.